 Many researchers are interested in whether there is a credible link between stress and alopecia.
 Although additional tests are still being conducted to determine a verifiable connection, many patients have reported they believe stress can lead to thinning and bald spots.

 Emotional stressors caused by difficult life experiences such as sudden shock, trauma, divorce, or the death of a family member can have a significant impact on your emotional health.
-In turn, this can lead to hair loss and the development of bald spots.
+In turn, this can lead the development of telogen effluvium, causing hair loss and the development of bald spots.

 Also referred to as hair-pulling disorder, this behavior is sometimes triggered following a stressful life event.
 Other times, it is indicative of a more serious condition.